 How shipping on Swappa works

 On Swappa, sellers deal directly with buyers in our marketplace, cutting out the middleman in the process.
-This means sellers are responsible for the shipping and handling of their item.
+This means sellers are responsible for the shipping and handling of their items.
 According to Swappa’s safe and standard shipping policy, sellers must ship their item within 2 business days of receiving payment.
 Sellers should keep a close eye on their email inbox, as we’ll notify them as soon as their item has sold.
 Once shipped, sellers are expected to communicate this to the buyer by adding the necessary tracking info to their private sale page.

-Whether it’s the United States Postal Service, UPS, FedEx or anything in between, choice in courier service is entirely up to the seller (as long as the item is shipped with proper insurance and a tracking number is provided).
-Because the cost of shipping is already included in the the price of the seller’s item, buyers don’t have to worry about paying any additional shipping charges (unless they’re looking for Express Shipping) and gives sellers the flexibility to choose their preferred shipping service.
+Whether it’s USPS, UPS, FedEx, or anything in between, the choice in courier service is entirely up to the seller (as long as the item is shipped with proper insurance and a tracking number is provided).
+Because the cost of shipping is already included in the price of the seller’s item, buyers don’t have to worry about paying any additional shipping charges.
+This also gives sellers the flexibility to choose their preferred shipping service.

 If you’re a seller, actual shipping charges vary by the courier but you can check prices by visiting their appropriate pages online.
-If you’re looking for the best value, USPS is probably your best bet with 2-3 day Priority Shipping being the most affordable (especially if you provide your own packaging).
+If you’re looking for the best value, USPS is often your best bet.
 For rates, hit the appropriate links below.